 The LA Department of Transportation used internationally proven and evidence-based methods to design new street safety improvements in Mar Vista and Playa del Rey that was informed by community input.

 We can’t let misinformation and impatience stop us from building safer streets and more vibrant communities.
 Some drivers using these corridors have grown impatient because they are unable to travel at the same unsafe high speeds as they previously could.
-LA Department of Transportation continues working to improve the synchronization of signal lights to help improve traffic flow, while also keeping streets safe for all who use the corridor throughout their day — including motor vehicle drivers.

 Despite the great public benefit, these projects have unfortunately come under attack amid a flurry of misinformation being circulated about the projects.
 There is some concern that they will be removed, thus potentially setting a troubling precedent for Vision Zero projects all across LA County.